 The normally-closed relay has one or more contacts.
 The wiring diagram shows the relay mode when the energizing circuit is OFF.

 Relay type Energizing circuit OFF Energizing circuit ON

 Normally-open type 4-pole

 6-pole

 Normally-closed type 4-pole

 6-pole

-Mixed type 6-pole

 Key to symbols:

 - → : Current flows. - ✗ → : Current does not flow.